feridunAKYOL/biggest-and-smallest/development-strategy.md

 ## 2. Init

-> * which files of code do you need to change?
+> * which files of code do you need to change? `I didn't change anything?` :worried: :cold_sweat:
 > * what are you changing in them?

 ## 3. User Story: a user can view the biggest and smallest number of the numbers that he/she enter.